TrellixVulnTeam/swahilipython_SCMU/Doc/library/functools.rst

-   arguments are tuples to specify which attributes of the original function are assigned directly to the matching attributes on the wrapper function and which attributes of the wrapper function are updated with the corresponding attributes from the original function.
+   arguments are tuples to specify which attributes of the original function are assigned directly to the matching attributes on the wrapper function and which attributes of the wrapper function are updated with the corresponding attributes kutoka the original function.
 The default values for these arguments are the module level constants ``WRAPPER_ASSIGNMENTS`` (which assigns to the wrapper function's ``__module__``, ``__name__``, ``__qualname__``, ``__annotations__`` and ``__doc__``, the documentation string) and ``WRAPPER_UPDATES`` (which